boxuk/wp-project-skeleton/wp-content/mu-plugins/boxuk-base-wp-plugin/README.md

 We provide the following useful WP-CLI commands:

-* `wp i18n-twig make-pot` - which is an extension of `wp i18n` to add twig support to the `make-pot` command (only available if timber and twig is installed)
 * `wp scaffold boxuk-mu-plugin` - which is an extension of `wp scaffold` to add support for scaffolding an opinionated `mu-plugin`

 ## DependencyInjection